Rishi5813/Jarvis/README.md

     17) sys
     18) datetime
     19) time

-pip install all these Modules (Remember : Some Modules come already installed with Python)
+Once the Dependencies are cleared, you should go into the directory and write a command "python Jarvis.py".

-Once the Dependencies are cleared, you should
+After This Jarvis will open a command Window.
+Now you can use and Give Commands to the A.I., I hope that you all will like Jarvis.